Trusts

 by Rania Combs

-What is the Annual Gift Tax Exclusion?
+Understanding the Annual Gift Tax Exclusion

 What are Crummey Powers?

-Why Would I Create a Crummey Trust?
+Why Consider a Crummey Trust?

 A trustee manages the assets and makes distributions according to terms that you establish.
-It is even possible to allow beneficiaries to serve as trustee of their own trust at an age when you believe they would have the capacity to do so.
-Assets held by the trust are protected by the spendthrift provisions, whereas assets distributed outright are not.
+It is even possible for beneficiaries to serve as their own trustee at a later.

 Can I Contribute More than My Annual Gift Tax Exclusion to the Trust?